konstantinosalatzas/bdn2csv/README.md

 # bdn2csv

-Python tool to convert SAS Business Data Network (BDN) XML Export file to CSV Import file
+bdn2csv is a Python tool to convert SAS Business Data Network (BDN) XML Export file to CSV Import file

+As a SAS Business Data Network (BDN) Import file is XML or CSV but an Export file is necessarily XML, it is useful to transform a given XML Export file into an equivalent CSV Import file:

+* For a user to edit it as a spreadshit

+* For a developer to process it as a table programmatically

+and to import the resulting CSV file into SAS BDN

-WIP and to be also written as a module
+(WIP and to be also written as a module)